 7 Tours of Ireland You Need to Take

-Ticking off the Guinness Storehouse and a pub or two in Dublin doesn't mean you've seen Ireland.
-There's so much more to discover in the Emerald Isle, from its staggering landscapes to emerging food scene.
+You might have ticked off the Guinness Storehouse and a pub or two in Dublin, but that doesn't mean you've seen Ireland.
+There's so much more to discover in the Emerald Isle, from its dramatic landscapes to up-and-coming food scene.
 Our advice?
 Pick a multi-day tour that targets your personal interests.
 Want to get your Game of Thrones lore on?
 Sample Irish shellfish to the sound of the pounding Atlantic?
-Go offshore in search of puffins?
-Take in some castle-hopping?
+Head offshore in search of puffins?
+Go castle-hopping?
 These tour companies in Ireland cover the bases—and then some.

 Belfast, Hidden Ulster Tours